Flood Warning issued for Harper by NWS - NewsBreak

-Effective: 2022-05-30 23:38:00 CDT Expires: 2022-05-31 00:00:00 CDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Effective: 2022-05-30 23:38:00 CDT Expires: 2022-05-31 01:30:00 CDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: Chase; Marion; McPherson; Saline FLOOD WATCH IN EFFECT UNTIL 7 AM CDT TUESDAY * WHAT...Flooding caused by excessive rainfall is possible. * WHERE...A portion of Central Kansas, including the following counties, Chase, Marion, McPherson and Saline. * WHEN...Until 7 AM CDT Tuesday. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - 2 to 4 inches of rain will be possible with locally higher amounts.
+Do not drive into flooded areas or go around barricades.
+Nearly two feet of water will carry most vehicles away.
+Turn around, don`t drown.
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Target Area: Chase; Marion; McPherson; Saline FLOOD WATCH REMAINS IN EFFECT UNTIL 7 AM CDT TUESDAY * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...A portion of Central Kansas, including the following counties, Chase, Marion, McPherson and Saline. * WHEN...Until 7 AM CDT Tuesday. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
+Creeks and streams may rise out of their banks.
+Flooding may occur in poor drainage and urban areas.
+Low-water crossings may be flooded. * ADDITIONAL DETAILS - Scattered to numerous thunderstorms are expected across portions of central and northeast Kansas overnight.
+This will likely produce pockets of heavy rainfall and localized flooding.

 Comments / 0